 - Attending your agreed appointment.
 If you have an enquiry about an appointment, or you wish to confirm, cancel or change an appointment, or, you are going to be unavailable for a period of time, you should contact us as detailed in your appointment letter on 01324 566249 or by let us know online.

 - Following any instructions to prepare for your appointment as detailed in your letter.

 - Bringing the card or letter with you.

-- Preparing for your consultation by using It’s OK to Ask.
+- Preparing for your consultation by visiting It’s OK to Ask.
 Note any questions you may have to bring to your appointment.